 - the types of security testing that may or may not be permitted

-- how reporting will be undertaken in the event that any security vulnerabilities are discovered
+- how reporting will be undertaken in the event that any vulnerabilities are discovered

-- associated timeframes and supporting actions for the notification of security vulnerabilities
+- associated timeframes and supporting actions for the notification of vulnerabilities

-- any recognition, reward or incentive for finders of security vulnerabilities.
+- any recognition, reward or incentive for finders of vulnerabilities.